 Blacklegged ticks infected with Anaplasma phagocytophilum, the causative agent of human anaplasmosis, are present in Manitoba.
 A human case of anaplasmosis acquired in Manitoba has been reported.
+As of January 1st, 2015, Anaplasmosis will be considered a REPORTABLE disease.
 Symptoms may include: